mantidproject/mantid/docs/source/release/v4.1.0/sans.rst

 - The differences between non-compatibility and compatibility modes has been minimised.
 Compatibility mode can now be turned off in the settings tab.
 When off, workspaces stay as EventWorkspaces until the penultimate stage of **SANSReductionCore**.
 Bin masking is not performed until workspace has been converted to a histogram.
 - When adding files, bad proton charges in run logs are identified and automatically corrected.
 - A bug in which a row was added if the only row is the table was erased, has been fixed.
+- An issue where adding runs in overlay mode where one or more runs had a bad proton charge led to incorrect data has been fixed.
+The erroneous proton charge is replaced with an estimated result.
+Note that currently only the proton charge log is corrected so many of the other logs particularly when filtered by period are still corrupted in the resulting added file.

 Algorithms
 ----------